 The IRS lets you stack: Section 179 first (within loss limit) → bonus depreciation on remaining cost → regular MACRS on what’s left.

 Example: contractor buys $200,000 equipment.
 Net business income before depreciation: $250,000.
 Section 179 election: $200,000 expensed entirely year one.
 Done.
-Alternative without Section 179: 60% bonus on $200k = $120k + regular MACRS on $80k ≈ $16k = $136k year one.
-Section 179 wins here.
+Alternative without Section 179: 100% bonus on $200k = the full $200,000 in year one.
+With bonus back at 100%, the two methods tie on the math here — the difference is control: 179 is elected per item, bonus applies class-wide unless you opt out.

 But if net income is only $50k: Section 179 maxes at $50k.
-Bonus depreciation on $200k at 60% = $120k, creating a $70k NOL that offsets other income.
+Bonus depreciation still deducts the full $200k, creating a $150k loss that can offset other income.
 Bonus wins.

-For a $90,000 work truck used 90% for business: Section 179: $30,500 (SUV cap).
-Bonus depreciation on remaining $50,500: $30,300 (60% in 2024).
-MACRS on remaining $20,200: ~$4,040.
-Year-one deduction: ~$64,840.
-Compare to non-qualifying passenger vehicle: $20,400.
+For a $90,000 work truck used 90% for business: Section 179: $32,000 (SUV cap).
+100% bonus depreciation on the remaining $49,000: all of it.
+Year-one deduction: the full $81,000 business-use basis.
+Compare to a non-qualifying passenger vehicle: about $20,200.

 F-150 SuperCrew (some trims over 6,000 lbs), F-250/F-350, Chevy Silverado 2500/3500, Ram 2500/3500, Ford Transit cargo vans, Mercedes Sprinter, Chevy Express.
 Check the door-jamb sticker for actual GVWR.